dannguyen/smalldata_journalism/projects/one-offs/mapping-with-fusion-tables.md

 (this is just a screenshot; [the full interactive page is here](/projects/one-offs/fusion-doh-map))

-If you're new to data analysis and visualization, this guide is (hopefully) for you.
-It covers [the most recent overhaul of Fusion Tables in 2013](https://support.google.com/fusiontables/answer/2475373?hl=en) but the concepts are meant to be universal.
+If you're new to data analysis and visualization, this guide is (*hopefully*) for you.
+It covers [the most recent overhaul of Google Fusion Tables in 2013](https://support.google.com/fusiontables/answer/2475373?hl=en) but the concepts are meant to be universal.

 {% include auto-toc.md %}